Is Menopause The Only Reason For Night Sweats?

 What causes night sweats?

-It’s always essential for you to understand your body.
-So we want to provide you with a breakdown of what is happening in your body when you are having night sweats.
-The Journal of Mid-Life Health found in their research that more than 80% of women will experience hot flashes or night sweats around 40 or older.
+The Journal of Mid-Life Health found in their research that more than 80% of women will experience hot flashes or night sweats at or after age 40.

-Most hot flashes are due to hormone changes.
-Yes, our friend estrogen is back at it again.
-Mayo Clinic explains, “...most research suggests that hot flashes occur when decreased estrogen levels cause your body’s thermostat (hypothalamus) to become more sensitive to slight changes in body temperature.
+Most hot flashes are due to hormone changes related to peri/menopause.
+Mayo Clinic explains, “most research suggests that hot flashes occur when decreased estrogen levels cause your body’s thermostat (hypothalamus) to become more sensitive to slight changes in body temperature.
 When the hypothalamus thinks your body is too warm, it starts a chain of events (a.k.a. a hot flash) to cool you down.”

 Night sweats aren’t just a peri/menopause symptom